Are All Sapphires Blue?

 These sources are so well-known for producing quality sapphires that any sapphires from these regions automatically hold a certain prestige.
 However, not all of the sapphires from these regions demonstrate the characteristics of the top stones.
 Furthermore, just because a trader refers to a sapphire with a regional name doesn’t mean it actually comes from that region.
 For example, a “Ceylon sapphire” may simply indicate the stone shows attributes typical of sapphires from Sri Lanka.
 Always ask gem dealers what they mean when they use such regional descriptors for sapphires.
 Sapphires from Kashmir, Myanmar, and Sri Lanka could cost more than stones of equal quality from other sources simply because of the prestige attached to these locales.

 Our sapphire buying guide describes the qualities associated with the most well-known sapphire sources.
+However, keep in mind that even reputable gemology labs can disagree on the source of a particular sapphire.

 If all you want is a beautiful sapphire, ignore the regional descriptors and evaluate the stone on its own terms.